-Another report says the top concern among millennial homebuyers is having enough money for a down payment.
-Fifty percent of respondents in a recent Redfin survey of 24- to 38-year-olds cited this as their primary obstacle.
+Another report says that the top concern among millennial home buyers is having enough money for a down payment.
+Half of respondents in a recent Redfin survey of 24- to 38-year-olds cited that as their primary obstacle.

-Sometimes the more traditional ways to save for a down payment, such as saving aggressively or borrowing from a retirement account, may not get you to the amount needed to purchase your home.
-One alternative is tapping platforms similar to GoFundMe and Kickstarter, which allow you to raise money to meet your goal.
+Sometimes, the more traditional ways to save for a down payment, such as saving aggressively or borrowing from a retirement account, may not get you to the amount needed to purchase your home.
+One alternative is to tap platforms similar to GoFundMe and Kickstarter, which allow you to raise money to meet your goal.
 Here's why you should consider crowdfunding your mortgage.

 Should You Crowdfund Your Down Payment?

-One such platform is HomeFundMe, from mortgage banking firm CMG Financial.
-HomeFundMe is described as "the first industry-approved crowdfunding service providing homebuyers the support, education and platform they need to crowdfund a mortgage down payment," according to a press release announcing its launch.
+HomeFundIt, from mortgage banking firm CMG Financial, is described as "the first industry-approved crowdfunding service providing home buyers the support, education, and platform they need to crowdfund a mortgage down payment," according to a press release announcing its launch.

-Once a user creates a HomeFundMe account, they are directed to complete an online application for mortgage prequalification.
-If all goes well, they'll be able to build a campaign, promote it and begin crowdfunding their down payment.
+Once a user creates a HomeFundIt account, they are directed to complete an online application for mortgage prequalification.
+If all goes well, they'll be able to build a campaign, promote it, and begin crowdfunding their down payment.

-A few caveats: HomeFundMe users must borrow with CMG Financial for their home purchase and they only have 12 months to close on a home after receiving their first contribution.
+A few caveats to HomeFundIt: Users must borrow with CMG Financial for their home purchase, and they only have 12 months to close on a home after receiving their first contribution.

-Unlike most crowdfunding platforms, HomeFundMe doesn't charge fees to its users.
-All contributed funds go directly to the homebuyer's down payment, unless any of the contributors designate their portion of the money as non-conditional to the home purchase.
+Unlike most crowdfunding platforms, HomeFundIt doesn't charge fees to its users.
+All contributed funds go directly to the home buyer's down payment unless any of the contributors designate their portion of the money as non-conditional to the home purchase.

 Why Your Down Payment Amount Matters

-Your down payment is crucial to your home purchase and the more you're able to contribute, the better you'll start off as a homeowner.
-You're likely to receive a more competitive mortgage interest rate and—if you save and crowdfund enough for a 20 percent down payment—avoid the need for mortgage insurance.
+Your down payment is crucial to your home purchase, and the more you're able to contribute, the better you'll start off as a homeowner.
+You're likely to receive a more competitive mortgage interest rate and—if you save and crowdfund enough for a 20% down payment—avoid the need for mortgage insurance.